JinyangLi01/UnfairlyTreatedGroupDetection/Notes/progress.md

 ## 2021.1.20 Meeting with Yuval

 1. check for AdultDataset/tha_calculations.
-Why it decreases from 0.05 to 0.1
+Why it decreases from 0.05 to 0.1.
+done

 2. thc_time for AdultDataset.
 Why it goes up finally?

 3. Other datasets have similar figures?